dolmades/dolmades-cli/README.md

 As of now the following command line scripts represent the prototypical implementation of the underlying concepts:

 * `dolmades` - to maintain your installed windows applications
-* `cook` - cooks a dolma given a recipe and its ingredients
+* `cook` - cooks a dolmade given a recipe and its ingredients
-* `box` - creates a standalone installer from a cooked dolma
+* `box` - creates a standalone installer from a cooked dolmade
 * `goglizer` - creates template recipes for win-only GOG games; GOG account required
 * `config.py` - a configuration file providing important settings

 ## Long-term Goal
-Once the prototype is feature-complete I want to work on an enhanced version based on Qt and a remote repository service where user can store their dolma, ingredients and recipes.
+Once the prototype is feature-complete I want to work on an enhanced version based on Qt and a remote repository service where user can store their dolmades, ingredients and recipes.

 ### Requirements